navytux/pygolang/README.rst

 In addition to `go` and channels, the following packages are provided to help handle concurrency in structured ways:

-- `golang.context` provides contexts to propagate cancellation and task-scoped values among spawned goroutines.
+- `golang.context` provides contexts to propagate deadlines, cancellation and task-scoped values among spawned goroutines [*]_.

 - `golang.sync` provides `sync.WorkGroup` to spawn group of goroutines working on a common task.
 It also provides low-level primitives - for example `sync.Once` and `sync.WaitGroup` - that are sometimes useful too.

+- `golang.time` provides timers that are integrated with channels.

-See `Go Concurrency Patterns: Context`__ for overview of contexts.
+.. [*] See `Go Concurrency Patterns: Context`__ for overview of contexts.

 __ https://blog.golang.org/context